safwanikbal/Inline-4-Internal-Combustion-Engine-Solidworks/README.md

 # Inline-4-Internal-Combustion-Engine-Solidworks
 A fully modeled inline 4-cylinder (I4) engine designed in SolidWorks.
-This repository contains the complete 3D assembly and engineering drawing files.
+This repository contains the complete 3D assembly, a complete motion study demonstrating engine functionability, and an engineering drawing for the isometric view along with all the components involved.

 ---